Your true Icelandic winter adventure awaits. Book your tour now!

 The area where the eruptions have been active is about 25 miles (about 40 kilometers) southwest of ReykjavĂk.
 This distance ensures that the volcanic activity is contained to the Reykjanes Peninsula and does not directly impact the capital city.

 Yes, volcanic activity is normal in Iceland.
 The country is on the boundary of two tectonic plates, which causes frequent eruptions and earthquakes.
-The Reykjanes Peninsula has seen more volcanic activity since 2021, which is part of a natural cycle.
+The Reykjanes Peninsula has seen more frequent volcanic activity since 2021, which is part of a natural cycle.
 Authorities are well-prepared for these events.

 No, walking on lava is prohibited and extremely dangerous.
 The top layer of lava can easily break, exposing hot lava below and creating serious hazards.
 Lava fields, in general, are protected in Iceland.
 Visitors should avoid disturbing or walking on them to prevent accidents and preserve the site.